najar1412/flatlands/flatlands/blog/static/blog/projects/pano/pano-introduction/pano-introduction.md

 </div>
 </div>

-_Pano is an interactive panorama manager.
-The app is aimed at 3d/visualization professionals, but great care is being taken to allow anyone to use it._
+_Pano is an interactive panorama manager._

-### what?

-There are a couple of different ways to do interactive panoramas.
-Pano is focused on the traditional technique of somehow getting a 360 degree image (whether via photography or 3d rendering), projecting it onto a sphere and placing a camera at the spheres center for the user to use to move around.

-explain interactive panos
-screenshots/examples

-### current panorama software
+### What?

+Pano allows the user to create, manage and share interactive 360 virtual tours from panorama images in the browser.

+### Why Pano over [insert other software]?

 The current generation of panoramas sit on the boundaries of the uncanny valley.
 They look good, they just they don't look *correct*.

+Pano aims to produce the most immersive experience possible.
+To do this there are some real world phenomenon that need to be reacreated that currently arent available in other panorama software.

-One of the biggest culprits is [parallax](https://simple.wikipedia.org/wiki/Parallax).
-Parallax is the perceived change in position of an object seen from two different places.
-This phenomenon is the only real way for the user to judge distances within an image.
+One of the biggest culprits is [parallax](https://simple.wikipedia.org/wiki/Parallax). _Parallax is the perceived change in position of an object seen from two different

 <div  class="markdown-tip">
 <div  class="markdown-tip-body">